Eating disorder: Symptoms and long-term effects

 Symptoms and complications vary according to the nature and severity of the eating disorder:

 Associated physical symptoms of eating disorders include weakness, fatigue, sensitivity to cold, reduced beard growth in men, reduction in waking erections, reduced libido, weight loss and growth failure.

 Frequent vomiting, which may cause acid reflux or entry of acidic gastric material into the laryngoesophageal tract, can lead to unexplained hoarseness.
-As such, individuals who induce vomiting as part of their eating disorder, such as those with anorexia nervosa, binge eating-purging type or those with purging-type bulimia nervosa, are at risk for acid reflux.
+As such, individuals who induce vomiting as part of their eating disorder, such as those with anorexia nervosa binge-eating/purging type, or those with purging-type bulimia nervosa, are at risk for acid reflux.

 Polycystic ovary syndrome (PCOS) is the most common endocrine disorder to affect women.
 Though often associated with obesity it can occur in normal weight individuals.
 PCOS has been associated with binge eating and bulimic behavior.

 Other possible manifestations are dry lips, burning tongue, parotid gland swelling, and temporomandibular disorders.

 Psychopathology

-The psychopathology of eating disorders centers around body image disturbance, such as concerns with weight and shape; self-worth being too dependent on weight and shape; fear of gaining weight even when underweight; denial of how severe the symptoms are and a distortion in the way the body is experienced.
+The psychopathology of eating disorders centers around body image disturbance, such as concerns with weight and shape; self-worth being too dependent on weight and shape; fear of gaining weight even when underweight; denial of how severe the symptoms are; and a distortion in the way the body is experienced.

-The main psychopathological features of anorexia were outlined in 1982 as problems in body perception, emotion processing and interpersonal relationships.
+The main psychopathological features of anorexia nervosa were outlined in 1982 as problems in body perception, emotion processing and interpersonal relationships.
 Women with eating disorders have greater body dissatisfaction.
 This impairment of body perception involves vision, proprioception, interoception and tactile perception.
 There is an alteration in integration of signals in which body parts are experienced as dissociated from the body as a whole.
-Bruch once theorized that difficult early relationships were related to the cause of anorexia and how primary caregivers can contribute to the onset of the illness.
+Bruch once theorized that difficult early relationships were related to the cause of anorexia nervosa and how primary caregivers can contribute to the onset of the illness.

 A prominent feature of bulimia is dissatisfaction with body shape.
-However, dissatisfaction with body shape is not of diagnostic significance as it is sometimes present in individuals with no eating disorder.
-This highly labile feature can fluctuate depending on changes in shape and weight, the degree of control over eating and mood.
-In contrast, a necessary diagnostic feature for anorexia nervosa and bulimia nervosa is having overvalued ideas about shape and weight are relatively stable and partially related to the patients' low self-esteem.
+However, this dissatisfaction is not of diagnostic significance, as it is sometimes present in individuals with no eating disorder.
+This highly labile feature can fluctuate depending on changes in shape and weight, the degree of control over eating, and mood.
+In contrast, having overvalued ideas about shape and weight in general is a necessary diagnostic feature for anorexia nervosa and bulimia nervosa.